tianyi-phy/cv/index.md

 ## Research Experience

-### **Cosmological data analysis with simulation-based inference and machine learning techniques** `2022.6 - present`

-_Master's Research  &nbsp;&nbsp;&nbsp;&nbsp;  Advisor: Dr. Christoph Weniger_<br>
-In this project, I employ a machine learning based technique, Truncated Marginal Neural Ratio Estimation (TMNRE) to analyze CMB data.
-For simple cosmological models such as ΛCDM, it is fast and convenient to use conventional sampling-based methods such as MCMC to infer the parameters.
-However, MCMC scales poorly with dimensionality for extended cosmological models.
-In this case, simulation-based inference such as TMNRE is a powerful tool.
-Here I consider a phenomenological early dark energy model (Ye et al. 2020) with extended parameters.
-I am using modified CLASS codes to define a simulator with noise and employing TMNRE to infer the cosmological parameters of this model.

 ### **Reconstruction of the perturbation of the metric near horizon and its quantum deviation** `2022.6 - present`

 _Master's Research  &nbsp;&nbsp;&nbsp;&nbsp;  Advisor: Dr. Ben Freivogel_<br>